jidoc01/RustyDO/README.md

 After cloning it, compile the source code:
 `cargo build --release`

-When it succeeds, it will generate an executable on `{root_directory}/target/release/server.exe`.
+When it succeeds, it will generate an executable on `{root_directory}/target/release/server.*`.
 Copy the executable to some place and put `config.toml` to the same directory.

-### Run the server
+### [Server] 2.
+Run the server

-To run the server, launch the `server.exe`.
+To run the server, launch the `server.*`.
 It will open network port `9874` for both TCP and UDP.
 So, you should not use any of the same ports to prevent port collision.
 It is not modifiable unless you directly hack the client, and it is easily achievable but  out-of-scope here.

-### Run the client
+### [Client] 1.
+Prepare the client program

 First, download the client file `digimonbattleserver.rar` and uncompress it to some place.
 In its root directory, there are three sub-directories.
 You will use `Digimon Online` directory only.

-Before launching the client, you should prepare some configurations.
+And, you should edit configurations to launch the client program.

+*NOTE*: You should not share the client with any modification.
+It is strictly forbidden in Korean copyright law.
+The archived client is as it was 2002 without modification.

-#### Edit the server configuration
+#### [Client] 2-1.
+Edit the configuration

 In the `Digimon Online` directory, there is `svr.info`, and open it with a text editor.
 Then, you can see ip addresses there.
 Replace them with your ip address.
 Let `SERVER_IP` be your ip address, then it'd look like: